Exclusive - Advanced Micro Devices mulling breakup, spinoff: sources

-Chipmaker Advanced Micro Devices AMD.N is at the initial stage of reviewing whether to split itself in two or spin off a business, seeking to reverse its fortunes and take on rival Intel Corp (INTC.O), according to three people familiar with the matter.
+Chipmaker Advanced Micro Devices Inc (AMD.O) is at the initial stage of reviewing whether to split itself in two or spin off a business, seeking to reverse its fortunes and take on rival Intel Corp (INTC.O), according to three people familiar with the matter.

 The deliberations are preliminary and no decision has been made, the people said.
 The review highlights Chief Executive Lisa Su's determination to consider every possible option to turn the company around.